HOW WE DO IT

 The Red Bridge Approach

 Red Bridge is a consulting team that supports public agencies, nonprofits and their partners in achieving their loftiest public-serving ambitions.
 Our group is made up of individuals and organizations and has more than three decades of experience managing conservation and preservation projects across the country.
-Our organization has been instrumental in planning and implementing projects that transform local, state and national park trails, rivers and special landscapes, rehabilitate and reuse historic sites, build LEED-certified public facilities, and rejuvenate rural and urban landmarks.
-We are privileged to have been partners in restoring such beloved public places as Crissy Field and Lands End in San Francisco, transforming military bases into parks and public spaces — including the Presidio and Fort Baker in Marin, and revitalizing and celebrating landmarks like the Golden Gate Bridge, Boston Harbor Islands and the Weir Farm National Historic Site.
+RBG has been instrumental in planning and implementing projects that transform beloved landscapes.
+We have helped to build local, state and national park trails, rehabilitate and reuse historic sites, build LEED-certified public facilities, and rejuvenate rural and urban landmarks.
+We are privileged to have been partners in restoring such beloved public places as Crissy Field and Lands End in San Francisco and in transforming military bases into parks and public spaces as at the Presidio and Fort Baker in Marin.
+We have worked with parks from the high profile and iconic, such as Yosemite and Alcatraz Island, to the intimate and untrammeled, like Weir Farm National Historic Park.
+We address a wide range of challenges at every scale, from advising emerging park partner organizations to examining NPS system-wide employee housing solutions.

 Red Bridge is energized by big, audacious ideas and exploring new ways to achieve them.
 We thrive on innovation to create public spaces, build structures, welcome and engage the public, and coordinate a collaborative process.
-Our sense of innovation extends to funding – we understand the expense in transforming these places and are experienced in mission driven economic development models.
+We seek out new concepts and programs to help our clients to fulfill their project goals.
 We bring this fresh approach to the important job of managing multiple stakeholders – finding new avenues to reach public agencies, community members, nonprofit partners, volunteer boards of directors, philanthropists, and elected officials.
-We value diversity and strive to include as many voices and perspectives as possible to ensure that public places will be relevant to all, now and into the future.
+Our sense of innovation extends to funding; we understand the expense in transforming these places and are experienced in mission-driven economic development models.

 Red Bridge realizes that projects of this complexity require coordinated strategies to realize their full potential.
 The process of envisioning, planning and implementing big transformation is intricate and iterative, requiring leaders who understand the big picture as well as the component parts that will lead to a successful outcome.
-Red Bridge’s President Cathie Barner, Executive Vice President Alicia Leuba and Project manager Liz Pittinos are those leaders.
-They are skilled at bringing together the right interdisciplinary team of experts and coordinating their contributions to the project.
-In this position of leadership and oversight, Red Bridge Group serves as “general contractor” to direct and oversee all phases of the project, facilitating among the project consulting team, the community and the client.
+President Cathie Barner, Executive Vice President Naomi Porat, and the Red Bridge project management team are skilled at bringing together the right interdisciplinary team of experts and coordinating their contributions to the project.

 Our Core Values

 Community Engagement.
 We embrace community participation in all our projects and empower the end users to help develop the final product.
 For example, team trail designers and consultants led a robust community engagement program at Golden Gate National Parks that resulted in the Bayview-Presidio Park Shuttle program, transporting residents of a historically underserved San Francisco neighborhood to their national parks.
-At the same time the “Roving Ranger” was created as a fun mobile trailhead, bringing the park message directly to previously hard to reach constituents.
+The Red Bridge Team has worked with clients to develop community engagement plans from coast to coast: from the trails at Point Reyes National Seashore to the park prescription programs of Prescribe Outside in Philadelphia.

 Communication.
-We believe good communication is what makes our goals achievable, whether internally or with the greater public.
+We believe effective communication makes our goals achievable, whether internally or with the greater public.
 All team members consider professional, timely communication to be critical to success.
-In communicating publicly, the team uses a broad range of innovative techniques, from strategically conceived and well-designed printed materials to electronic media and online content to “Art in the Parks” installations and happenings.
+In communicating publicly, the team uses a broad range of innovative techniques, from strategically conceived and well-designed signage and printed materials, to electronic media and online content, to “Art in the Parks” installations and happenings.
 Through these means, we are adept at telling park stories and reaching diverse and underserved communities.

 Expertise